 Campervan Heater Instructions

 They’re crap.
 And by crap I mean virtually unreadable.
-Because there’s just so many spelling mistakes and missing words and punctuation.
+There’s just so many spelling mistakes and missing words or punctuation.
 This is a complaint we saw in the reviews of all of the cheaper 12v diesel air heaters.

 However, going straight onto the next point…